Summary of what I know and where to get more info…

 Mestinon/Pyridostigmine: Better known for helping treat muscle disorders like Myasthenia Gravis, but has been found to sometimes help with POTS symptoms like fatigue and dizziness.
 Chemically, mestinon permits freer transmission of nerve impulses from motor nerves to muscles.

 Valacyclovir: Especially for those patients who came down with POTS symptoms abruptly after a viral illness, antivirals have the potential to greatly improve symptoms.
-It’s a newer off label treatment for POTS, but very in-line with the theory that POTS may involve autoimmunity.
+It’s a newer off label treatment for POTS.
 I have met at least one patient who says this drug has changed her life.

 SNRIs (Serotonin–Norepinephrine Reuptake Inhibitor)